Transportation for Seniors

 Road Tripping

 There are many benefits to traveling by car.
 Your schedule may be more flexible, you can make as many stops as you please, and you can travel with several people without worrying about extra costs.
 However, sitting in a confined space for hours or even days straight can be tough.
 Schedule bathroom and stretch breaks so that you can move and get fresh air.
-Prior to leaving, get the car checked and make sure everything is good to go.
+Before leaving, get the car checked and make sure everything is good to go.

 Final Thoughts